bornghzh/Jungle-Marble-Blast/README.md

 ### Jungle-Marble-Blast
 Jungle Marble Blast is a marble shoot game with the theme of Egyptian mythology.
 It is easy to play, but truly addictive.
 Your goal is to clear all the marbles before they reach the end of the path, and meanwhile, achieve Marbles &amp; Combos to get the highest score.
 Now we implement this strategy game in C++ using SDL2 for graphics!
+- In this game we implement sound effects!
+- 2 maps for play!
+- Comboshots!